 Bold font should be only used for headings and sub-headings.
 Bold italic font should only be used in the for taxa names in treatment headings and within an identification key.

-Italic font is used in the main text for genera and infrageneric names, as well as for Latin expressions.
+Italic font is used in the main text for genera and infrageneric names.

 EJT operates XML conversion for material citations, allowing the rich specimen data and relative nomenclatural acts to be distributed to biodiversity databases and linked back to the article (see ‘FAIR & Open Science’).
 To achieve optimal results, it is recommended to use certain standardised formats that will allow the data to be accurately harvested and efficiently disseminated.
 Detailed guidelines on how to format the specimen citations for the material examined are given in the ‘Material Citations Formatting Guide’ (pdf to download).